MDIL-SNU/SevenNet/README.md

 ## Installation for LAMMPS

 * PyTorch (same version as used for training)
 * LAMMPS version of 'stable_2Aug2023_update3' [`LAMMPS`](https://github.com/lammps/lammps)
 * (Optional) [`CUDA-aware OpenMPI`](https://www.open-mpi.org/faq/?category=buildcuda) for parallel MD

 As system-wise requirements, you also need CUDA and Intel MKL.
+Currently, this installation guide is dedicated to Linux.

 **PLEASE NOTE:** CUDA-aware OpenMPI is optional, but recommended for parallel MD.
 If it is not available, in parallel mode, GPUs will communicate via CPU.
 It is still faster than using only one GPU, but its efficiency is low.